LoannData/loanndata.github.io/_alphatrading/handson_simplebacktest.md

 ### [Importations & paths](#importations--path)

-I suggest first to import some useful modules in order to manage any objects the Q26 Backtest System manipulates.
+I suggest first to import some useful modules in order to manage any objects the Alpha-Trading Backtest System manipulates.

 ```python
 # Usual modules importations